IdentityModel/Documentation/docs/aspnetcore/worker.rst

 .. image:: images/Worker.gif

-Full sample can be found in the samples `samples <https://github.com/IdentityModel/IdentityModel.AspNetCore>`_.
+Full sample can be found in the `samples <https://github.com/IdentityModel/IdentityModel.AspNetCore>`_.